 Caleb graduated from Michigan State University in 2011 with a B.A. in English and a Michigan Teaching Certification.
 In 2014 he received from Temple University his MFA in Creative Writing.
 Today Caleb works as a professional adjunct instructor and writing tutor.
 When he is not teaching his interests include printmaking, woodworking, painting and video art.

 Jennifer received her B.A. in English Literature and Communication Arts from Madonna University and her M.A. in creative writing and folklore from Wayne State University.
 Jennifer has worked as an adjunct professor at various universities including Wayne State University and Madonna University, but really enjoys the opportunity to work one-on-one with students that the Writing Center allows.
 When Jennifer isn’t at the Writing Center, she can be found reading, kayaking, quilting, and leading Girl Scouts.

-Isabelle is a sophomore majoring in Early Childhood Education and plans to become an elementary school teacher.
+Isabelle is a senior majoring in Early Childhood Education and plans to become an elementary school teacher.
 She grew up in Farmington and graduated from Farmington High School.
 In addition to being a peer tutor, Isabelle loves playing violin in the string ensemble, and she is a member of the Early Childhood Club and of Madonna Pen.
-In her free time, she loves crocheting, reading fiction, and spending time with her family and two dachshunds, Ruby and Luna.
+In her free time, she loves crocheting, reading fiction, and spending time with her family and two dachshunds, Luna and Lanie.